Yago/yago.github.io/content/blog/performance-tips.md

 Performance is in the heart of any discussions those days.
 Building amazing and fancy websites is nice, but if half of your users quit because of a lack of performances, it's simply useless.

-Since I remake my own website recently, I think it will be a good opportunity to present some method to quickly improve performances.
+Since I remake my own website recently, I think it will be a good opportunity to present some methods to quickly improve performances.
 I choose to split this article into **three major tips** that will make the difference.
 To illustrate the evolution, I will use **Google [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)**.
 It's not the only tool I use to analyse performances, but the quick notation gives a good insight of the situation.

 ## Before starting
-Right after the first release of this website, I didn't make any optimisation.
+Right after the first release of the website, I didn't make any optimisation.
 I keep it in mind during all the development process, but normally and for small realisations like this, I do all the performance improvements at the end.

-For now, the performances are pretty bad. **PageSpeed** give me **41/100** on mobiles and **48/100** on desktop which is really bad.
+For now, the performances are pretty bad. **PageSpeed** give me **41/100** on mobiles and **48/100** on desktop.
 I also take a quick look on [WebPageTest](http://www.webpagetest.org) and I found that my site takes around **3 seconds to load**, which is slow for such a minimalist interface...

 [![Not really brilliant...](/img/small/perf-starting.jpg)](/img/larges/perf-starting.jpg)